 HTML Document Formatting

 In this lab, you will be formatting a text document as an HTML version of this PDF.
 (Ignore the page break in the middle of that PDF, since HTML pages don't have page breaks.)
 All of the text content is provided in the starter code below.
-You just need to format the document as HTML.
+You just need to format the document as HTML and to add a small amount of JavaScript to generate portions of the HTML code.

 Starting Code